 In essence, whatever label is placed upon the practice, be it mindfulness, mantras, intention, reframing, or creative visualization, the ultimate purpose is the same.
 Everyone wants to find peace within themselves, with the world, and for the world.

-In short, Corrigan’s detailed visualization to the ending of this pandemic comes down to one overarching goal.
+In short, Corrigan’s detailed visualization of the ending of this pandemic comes down to one overarching goal.
 She says, “We came, finally and forever, to appreciate the profound face of our shared humanity and relish the full force of our love for one another (Corrigan).”
 A lovely vision, indeed.
 Namaste.

 If you or someone you know is in need of assistance or has questions regarding their mental or physical health, please always seek the advice of your physician or other qualified health providers.